 - Are there changes to your cat’s normal behaviour?
 If your cat is suddenly meowing all night, eliminating outside the litter box, or lethargic and unusually sleepy, these are all indications of a medical condition that should be addressed.

 - Are there physical changes?
 Lumps, drooling, swollen gums, limping, and congestion can all be signs it’s time for a medical check-up.

 We want our feline friends to be healthy and live long lives.
-Here are three ways to keep your cat in good health:
+Here are ways to keep your cat in good health:

 Cats are obligate carnivores, which means they need most of their calories from animal protein.
 It’s best to select a food that has animal protein as the top ingredient(s), and ones with fewer byproducts, fillers and carbohydrates like corn.